How To Make A Traditional Christmas Wreath: A Step By Step Tutorial

 - Make another bunch of brush.
 Lay the second bunch on top of the first, slightly lower.

 - Wrap with wire 2-3 times around and pull the wire spool tight towards you to secure.
-The arrows are indicating where I have wrapped with wire.
+The arrows indicate where I have wrapped it with wire.

 - Repeat these steps, adding bunch by bunch until you reach back where you began the wreath.